onionpancakes/chassis/README.md

 ## Token and HTML Serializers

-Use `token-serializer` and `html-serializer` to access individual token and fragment instances.
-The underlying type, `TokenSerializer`, implements `clojure.lang.IReduceInit` and it is intended to be used in a reduce.
+Use `token-serializer` and `html-serializer` to access individual tokens and fragment instances.
+The underlying type, `TokenSerializer`, implements `clojure.lang.IReduceInit` and is intended to be used in a reduce.

 ```clojure
 (->> (c/token-serializer [:div "foo"])